jsteezy/OpsManagement/README.txt

 2. Open a command prompt and navigate to the folder where the solution is stored and execute a "gulp" command.

-3. Navigate to <SITE_URL>/_catalogs/masterpage/ , create a folder named "OMT" and inside the this folder create a folder named "css".
+3. Navigate to <SITE_URL>/_catalogs/masterpage/ , create a folder named "HART" and inside the this folder create a folder named "css".

 4. Open the folder "SharePoint\Provisioning\" and open the file "Config.ps1".